Interesting Facts about Rocks and 3 Different Types

 All igneous rocks were formed from the solidification of lava, molten fragments, and ash either inside the ground or on the surface, where the lava, molten fragments, and ash from volcanoes are called extrusive igneous rocks.
 They were formed from the freezing of magma on the surface of the earth.

-2. Extrusive igneous rocks: They are sometimes called igneous rocks, are formed when magma flows on the surface of the Earth or volcanic fragments are pushed either on land, as in Hawaii, or under the sea, such as mid-ocean recesses, where differences in the composition of the magma, its mineral pattern and the temperature of its crystallization affect the way it flowed from the volcano.
+2. Extrusive igneous rocks: They are sometimes called igneous rocks, are formed when magma flows on the surface of the Earth or volcanic fragments are pushed either on land, as in Hawaii, or under the sea, such as mid-ocean recesses, where differences in the composition of the magma, its mineral pattern and the temperature of its crystallisation affect the way it flowed from the volcano.

 Igneous rocks can also be classified as follows: